-- Project Tracking and Oversight – Track the status and progress of all projects within an agency.
+Project Tracking and Oversight – Track the status and progress of all projects within an agency.

-- Project Debriefs - Provide presentations regarding a project to the stakeholders or other groups.
+Project Debriefs - Provide presentations regarding a project to the stakeholders or other groups.

 Project Manager Network

-Kentucky's Project Management Framework
+Kentucky's Project Management Framework (KPMF)

 What is a Project?

-A project is a temporary endeavor undertaken to create a unique product or service.
-Temporary means that every project has a definite beginning and a definite end.
-Unique means that the product or service is different in some distinguishing way from all similar products or services” Project Management Body of Knowledge, Project Management Institute
+“A project is a temporary endeavor undertaken to create a unique product, service or result”.
+(Project Management Body of Knowledge, Project Management Institute) Temporary means that every project has a definite beginning and a definite end.
+Unique means that the product, service or result is different in some distinguishing way from all previous endeavors.

 What is Project Management?

-Project Management Skills
+Project Management Skills and Resources

-Project Management Triple Constraints
+Project Management Constraints

-The PMF is a Guideline
+The KPMF is a Guideline